American Heist: Reception

-American Heist received negative reviews; on Rotten Tomatoes, the film holds a 13% rating based on 15 reviews.
-According to Metacritic, the film's average critical rating was 23 out of 100.
+American Heist has an approval rating of 13% on review aggregator website Rotten Tomatoes, based on 16 reviews, and an average rating of 3.6/10.
+Metacritic assigned the film a weighted average score of 23 out of 100, based on 6 critics, indicating "generally unfavorable" reviews.
 Reception in Russian media was also predominantly negative; according to Kritikanstvo and Megacritic aggregators, Russian critics ranked the movie 3.5 out of 10 on average.